cncf/glossary/content/en/_index.md

 # Cloud Native Glossary

 The Cloud Native Glossary is a project led by the CNCF Business Value Subcommittee (BVS).
 Its goal is to explain cloud native concepts in clear and simple language without requiring any previous technical knowledge.
+You can [view and download the PDF version here](https://github.com/cncf/glossary/blob/main/cloudnative-glossary.pdf).

 ## Contributing
 Everybody is invited to suggest changes, additions, and improvements to the Cloud Native Glossary.
 We employ a community-driven process governed by the CNCF to develop and improve upon this shared lexicon.
 This Glossary provides a vendor-neutral platform to organize a shared vocabulary around cloud native technologies.
 Contributions are welcome from all participants who abide by the project's purpose and charter.